On this dayJul 22, 1899

 White Mob Lynches Frank Embree Hours Before Trial in Fayette, Missouri

-Frank Embree had been arrested roughly one month earlier and accused of assaulting a younger white girl.
-Though he was scheduled to stand trial on July 22, he was lynched instead when the town’s residents grew impatient and decided to take “justice” into their own hands.
+About one month earlier, Frank Embree had been arrested and accused of assaulting a white girl.
+Though he was scheduled to stand trial on July 22, the town’s residents grew impatient and decided to take “justice” into their own hands by lynching Mr. Embree instead.

 According to newspaper accounts, the mob attacked officers transporting Mr. Embree, seized him, and loaded him into a wagon, then drove him to the site of the alleged assault.
-Once there, Mr. Embree’s captors immediately tried to extract a confession by stripping him naked and whipping him in front of the assembled crowd, but he steadfastly refused despite this abuse.
-After more than one hundred lashes, Mr. Embree began screaming.
-He told the men that he would confess and, rather than plead for his life, begged them to stop the torture and kill him swiftly.
-Mr. Embree, his body covered in blood from the whipping, with no courtroom or legal system in sight, offered a confession to the waiting lynch mob and was immediately hanged from a tree.
+Once there, Mr. Embree’s captors immediately tried to extract a confession by stripping him naked and whipping him in front of the assembled crowd, but he steadfastly maintained his innocence despite this abuse.
+After withstanding more than one hundred lashes to his body, Mr. Embree began screaming and told the men that he would confess.
+Rather than plead for his life, Mr. Embree begged his attackers to stop the torture and kill him swiftly.
+Covered in blood from the whipping, with no courtroom or legal system in sight, Mr. Embree offered a confession to the waiting lynch mob and was immediately hanged from a tree.

-Though published photographs of Mr. Embree’s lynching clearly depict the faces of many of his assailants, no one was ever arrested or tried for the crime.
+Though published photographs of Mr. Embree’s lynching clearly depict the faces of many of his assailants, no one was ever arrested or tried for his death.